 Taking Control of What Content Your Child Can See | Key Online Safety Tips

 As a parent, there are ways to take control of what content your child can see.
-If you need actionable tips, here’s what you can do to assume content control!
+If you need actionable tips, here’s what you can do (and what you need to know) to assume content control!

 Block or Allow Only Certain Websites: Controlling what your child sees online

 While websites have age limits, they aren’t hard to bypass.
 Most sites only require choosing your date of birth before proceeding to the content.
 Some countries, such as the United Kingdom, are considering changing the laws to enhance age verification and improve children’s safety.
 Until that happens, you can control the websites your child can access.

 You can use mobile parental control apps for control filtering on smartphones and tablets.
 These tools work on Android and iOS and can block the specified website addresses, categories, or domains.
 Alternatively, you can only allow specific websites.
 The method chosen depends on how much control you want to assume.

 Check Internet History and Analyze the Websites They Visit

 Internet browsers on mobiles and PCs keep track of the websites you visit in the History section.
 You can check it when your children aren’t using the device.
 Head to the sites your kid visits and see if they offer appropriate content.